Rostelecom-CERT/go-cortex-analyzers/README.md

 * [Dor](https://github.com/ilyaglow/dor) analyzer - domank ranking
 * [HaveIBeenPwned](https://haveibeenpwned.com) analyzer - check an email for breaches and pastes
 * [HackedEmails](https://hacked-emails.com) analyzer - check an email for breaches and pastes, sometimes better, sometimes worse than hibp
+* [BadPackets](https://mirai.badpackets.net) analzyer - check if IP address has been seen in Mirai-like Botnet list by badpackets.net

 ## How to build